 - Continued fishing and overnight stay at Kau Tapen Lodge

-- Pack your bags this morning and a member of the lodge will load luggage into cars
+- Pack bags in the morning and a member of the lodge will load luggage into cars

 - Board flight to BA